forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/tips-and-tricks.md

 Open the Command Palette using the keyboard shortcut ⌘⇧P. Type "SFDX" to view a list of commands available in your Salesforce project.

 ## Use the Extensions View
-Bring up the Extensions view by clicking the Extensions icon in the Activity Bar on the side of VS Code or run the **View: Extensions** command (⇧⌘X).
+Bring up the Extensions view by clicking the Extensions icon in the Activity Bar on the side of VS Code or run the **View: Extensions** command (⌘⇧X).
 Search for an extension.
-On an extension's details page can look up a lot of information such as it's dependencies, feature details, settings, and change log.
+On an extension's details page you can look up a lot of information such as its dependencies, feature details, settings, and change log.

 ## Some Useful Commands